-It is evident that any alternative will likely pass through the Port Oneida Rural Historic District due to its location along M-22 (please see Appendix - Map Exhibit B and C).
-A Port Oneida Environmental Assessment was prepared and completed with the signing of the Finding of No Significant Impact on June 30, 2008.
+The Trailway alternatives will pass through the Port Oneida Rural Historic District due to its location along M-22 (Please see Appendix - Map Exhibit B and C).
+A Port Oneida Environmental Assessment was prepared and made available for public review in the fall of 2007.